Lonsofore/pararius-apartment-hunting-dashboard/README.md

 In order for this app to work and show you maps, commute time, and distance, you need an API key from Google.
 You can get it for free after logging-in and enabling billing [here](https://console.cloud.google.com/google/maps-apis/overview).
 You should enable these three APIs for the key: Geocoding API, Maps JavaScript API, and Distance Matrix API.

+You also have to enable billing for your project [here](https://console.cloud.google.com/billing/linkedaccount).

 You can then place the key in the config file.
 (See below)

 ## Configuration